itisnotdone/mydocs/processes_to_build_a_typical_infrastructure.md

 - [ ] How to cable and configure NICs with TORs

 ## Setup services using containers
-- [ ] Directory Service such as LDAP
+- [ ] Directory service such as LDAP
-- [ ] Package Repository such as mirror, proxy and Nexus
+- [ ] Package repository such as mirror, proxy and Nexus
 - [ ] Baremetal provisioner such as MAAS and Foreman
+- [ ] Configuration automation tools such as Chef, Ansible and Puppet
 - [ ] SQL Databases such as MySQL and PostgreSQL
 - [ ] NoSQL Databases such as MongoDB and Redis
 - [ ] Collecting logs and metrics
 - [ ] Reporting and Alerting
-- [ ] Continuous Integration tools such as Jenkins
+- [ ] Continuous integration tools such as Jenkins